cactuslab/capacitor-native-navigation/README.md

 The result of the `present` API call is an object containing the `id` of the presented component.
 You can also specify the `id` in the component specification to hard-code it.

+### Dismiss a view

+Modal views can often be dismissed by the user themselves using native controls, but all _presented_ views can be dismissed using the `dismiss` API.
+The `dismiss` API call includes:

+* the component `id` to dismiss.
+* an `animated` flag, to allow or prevent transition animations.

 ### Push a view

 When you have an existing stack, you can push a new view onto it, or replace the top-most view.
 The `push` API call includes: